WilliamZang/FastAnimationWithPOP/README.md

 [fork FastAnimationWithPOP](https://help.github.com/articles/fork-a-repo)
 and create a branch with a descriptive name.

-If you want to give some beautiful DEMO, then fork [FastAnimationWithPopDemo](https://github.com/WilliamZang/FastAnimationWithPopDemo).

 A good branch name would be (where issue #325 is the ticket you're working on):

 ```sh